sojitraviral/code-challenge-1/README.md

 ## Instructions:

 1. Clone this repository to your local machine.
-2. Implement your solution using Node.js, TypeScript, and Playwright (you can use a different end-to-end browser testing tool if you are not familiar with Playwright).
+2. Implement your solution using Node.js, Javascript, and Playwright (you can use a different end-to-end browser testing tool if you are not familiar with Playwright).
 3. Update this `README.md` file with instructions on how to run your application locally.
 4. Commit and push your changes to this repository.
 5. Email us when your solution is ready.